-This fascination with human understanding as a career-advancing skill is something, he explains, that can of course be sought through books, podcasts, the internet, and through mentoring.
-Mentoring is a resource which he says has helped him to mitigate potential mistakes and guide him through his unknowns and blind spots that were likely to cost him on his journey.
+This fascination with human understanding as a career-advancing skill is something, he explains, that can, of course, be sought through books, podcasts, the internet, and mentoring.
+He says mentoring has helped him mitigate potential mistakes and guide him through his unknowns and blind spots that were likely to cost him on his journey.
 It has also helped introduce him to ‘people who know people’ and has provided him with someone to question the narrative guiding his strategy.

 For those seeking a mentor themselves and what to ask for, Bartlett sets out a four-pronged approach:

-- Craft a proposal that aligns with these motivations and lifestyle (for example, if they are busy he would pitch a remote-based, quarterly, 10-minute speed conversation)
+- Craft a proposal that aligns with these motivations and lifestyles (for example, if they are busy, he would pitch a remote-based, quarterly, 10-minute speed conversation)

 - Tickle their ego – show appreciation for their expertise and their work